Old Mobile Site: Factors leading to founding of Mobile

 Following the defeat of the Spanish Armada in 1588, Spain's power began to wane, allowing France to play an increasingly dominant role in Continental Europe while England became more active in the New World.
-Under Louis XIV and his brilliant ministers, France created an army which intimidated Continental Europe and a navy which was strong enough to support the exploration and settlement of Canada.
+Under Louis XIV and his ministers, France created an army which intimidated Continental Europe and a navy which was strong enough to support the exploration and settlement of Canada.
 In 1608, the French flag flew over Quebec.

 Jesuit missionaries spread out to convert the Indians.
 Three such missionaries, Father Jacques Marquette, Father Joseph Limoges, and Louis Jolliet explored the Mississippi River.
 René Robert Cavelier, Sieur de La Salle floated down the river in 1682 and claimed the entire Mississippi basin for France in the name of Louis XIV.
 France soon realized that in order to counter English and Spanish influence in the region and to protect Louisiana and the Mississippi River they needed a fort on the Gulf of Mexico.

 After the ascent of William and Mary to the throne of England in 1688, hostilities between England and France grew, increasing the urgency for a French settlement on the Gulf Coast.
 By controlling the Gulf Coast, the Alabama river valleys, the Mississippi River, the Ohio Valley, and Canada, France could surround the English and confine them to the Eastern Seaboard.
 The stakes, vast reaches of land and the lucrative Indian fur trade, were enormous.